x-board/x-board-protocol/protocol/protocol.md

     Blink type 01: fade using PWM (action time is length of fade) Blink type 02: fade using SoftPWM (action time is length of fade) 07 <pin> <action> <data>: set any of actions 01-06 as automatic on startup 08 <pin> <value> <time> <expect>: set pin to high or low after time has passed, expect no more i2c input until that time if expect is zero

-Watchdog?